What types of artists should apply to the residency?

 This is a multi-disciplinary residency program.
-We are interested in supporting visual artists, composers, musicians, scientists, scholars, architects, playwrights and screenwriters.
+We accept artists in the following specialties: visual artists, poets, writers, composers/musicians, scientists, scholars, architects, playwrights, and screenwriters.

 Can international artists apply?

 We accept US citizens living abroad and anyone currently residing in the US.